 We have a brand to protect.
 Kanye West has always protected his.
 He unequivocally shares his greatness in comparison to his peers.
-He unabashedly shares his opinion of himself.
+He unabashedly shares his opinion of himself, so much so that you are arguing with him about his own self.
 Save some socially unacceptable behavior, Kanye West has been confident in what he has to offer different industries.
 I can only hope we take a dose of West’s perspective of himself and apply it to ourselves—just a dose though, it won’t hurt.
-We are Black Girl Fly.
-And it’s ok to remind ourselves every now and then.
+It’s ok to remind ourselves how amazing we are every now and then.

 Black women navigate the world with partial stories (we all do, it’s the ill-fated impact of watching edited clips of television shows and reading one-sided accounts of history), sometimes even thinking we're the exception to an unsubstantiated norm.
 If we believe what is being shared most often, it begins to inform our view of self, for race is a primary means by which we identify.
 And if we fancy ourselves the exception, it inevitably creates a sort of condescension that serves as poison toward any potential unity.
 We have to be prepared with this sort of understanding.
 We must expose the whole truth.
 Not only is it our responsibility to be successful, it is our responsibility to speak about it.
 Before you rest your head at night, be sure to ask yourself, “Did I Kanye today?” –I think he will like being turned into a verb.